Nonprofit eligibility requirements

 • The Bright Funds database includes eligible charitable organizations registered within a country's charity database for the countries listed here.
 An organization will be ineligible if it is not found in the charity database or if it has lost its registration status.

-• Organizations located in countries other than those listed here: The Bright Funds database includes organizations that have undergone a vetting process via third party vetting partners to ensure that they meet all regulatory requirements and standard best practices for international giving.
+• Organizations located in countries other than those listed here.
+The Bright Funds database includes organizations that have undergone a vetting process via our third party vetting partner to ensure that they meet all regulatory requirements and standard best practices for international giving.
 An organization will be ineligible for donations if it was found to not meet applicable vetting standards, or if its eligibility has expired and needs to be re-vetted.

 Related articles